GBdeMiranda/DataChallenge_Santander/README.md

 ```
 or open it in your IDE.

-You can also access the notebook in the google colab by the link:
+You can also access the notebook on google colab through the link:

 https://colab.research.google.com/drive/1d6Z-VCn22HCTVNEAedLxLHzZt215qbrN?usp=sharing